cheneyyu/PeakForge/README.md

 1. Validate inputs and (optionally) call MACS2 to ensure each sample has peaks.
 2. Merge peak calls into a consensus catalogue that respects the requested overlap threshold.
 3. Quantify read counts per consensus interval with deepTools and estimate library sizes via `samtools idxstats`.
-4. Automatically select PyDESeq2 (replicates present) or the MARS test (no replicates) for differential analysis.
+4. Automatically select PyDESeq2 (replicates present) or the MARS (MA-plot-based Random Sampling) test (no replicates) for differential analysis.
 5. Generate plots, summary tables, and optional annotations/enrichment reports under the output directory.

 ## Installation